 Blackjack76 Posted August 26, 2006 Share Posted August 26, 2006 This some how fits the Devil Rays orginization, just think drafted by the D-Rays you csan be a Loon then a Biscutt, a Durham Bull then play in the Trop.
 Who says a MLB career is not a dream come true?
 Outstanding analysis.
 Could not have been better stated.As for the logo, isn't "Great Lakes" in one of the most generic fonts of all time?
 They should have used Copperplate....
 Link to comment Share on other sites More sharing options...

 Survival79 Posted August 26, 2006 Share Posted August 26, 2006 This some how fits the Devil Rays orginization, just think drafted by the D-Rays you csan be a Loon then a Biscutt, a Durham Bull then play in the Trop.
 Who says a MLB career is not a dream come true?Fans can flock to see the Loons in MidlandAssociated PressSat, Aug.
 26, 2006MIDLAND, Mich. - The Loons are coming.The Michigan Baseball Foundation announced Saturday that Midland's minor league baseball team will be called the Great Lakes Loons.The team will begin play in 2007 after moving from Battle Creek, where it now exists as the Southwest Michigan Devil Rays, a Tampa Bay Devil Rays affiliate in the Class A Midwest League.The Loons are named after a swimming bird with a striped neck, red eyes and a distinctive mournful cry.
 The team's mascot will be called Lou E. Loon."We wanted a name that would represent our region well," said Paul Barbeau, team president and general manager.
 "Great Lakes Loons is the perfect fit because it highlights one of the state's most recognizable features and one of our most unique birds."The name was chosen from among more than 3,500 entries.
 Randy Trudell of Pinconning and Shawn Zebrak of Midland both suggested "Loons" and will receive season tickets to the team's 2007 season, the Midland Daily News reported.Midland is also home of the Dow Chemical Co.
 Former Dow chairman William S. Stavropoulos is head of the Michigan Baseball Foundation, which is building the Loons' 3,500-seat stadium.It is not yet known if the Loons will retain their 2-year-old affiliation with Tampa Bay.
 The team was called the Michigan Battle Cats from 1995-98, when it was a Boston Red Sox affiliate, and from 1999-2002, when it was a Houston Astros farm team.
 It was a New York Yankees affiliate called the Battle Creek Yankees in 2003-04.
+"If things have gone wrong, I'm talking to myself, and you've got a wet towel wrapped around your head."
 Link to comment Share on other sites More sharing options...

 Mac the Knife Posted August 27, 2006 Share Posted August 27, 2006 It is not yet known if the Loons will retain their 2-year-old affiliation with Tampa Bay.
 The team was called the Michigan Battle Cats from 1995-98, when it was a Boston Red Sox affiliate, and from 1999-2002, when it was a Houston Astros farm team.
 It was a New York Yankees affiliate called the Battle Creek Yankees in 2003-04.
 Strangely enough folks down here are wondering if the Durham Bulls are going to retain their affiliation with the Devil Rays once their current deal expires (after 2008, I think), in part because the Bulls rep has been taking a beating this year.
 Link to comment Share on other sites More sharing options...